scjx123/nus-arc-gazebo-env/Readme.md

 ## 1. Brief Overview
 This documentation includes a list of commands to initiate the simulation of an indoor office environment in Gazebo, using the Clearpath Husky Robot.

-2. Gazebo Environment
+## 2. Gazebo Environment

-start with roscore
+To begin, launch a terminal for roscore.
+Next, source the devel/setup.bash in for the file containing the source folder.
+There are 2 available Gazebo environment, one with humans walking around and one without.
+To launch the first en

 ## 3. Gazebo Robot
 Upon launching the environment, the following section will cover spawning husky into the gazebo, launching it in Rviz and controlling it with Teleop commands.